A hot-shot lawyer gets his dream job, but when “the firm” turns out to be a mafia front, he learns a tough lesson in the perils of greed.

-He turns them all down in favour of Bendini, Lambert and Locke, a Memphis firm who outbid his highest salary offer by 20%, then throw in a Mercedes, mortgage deal and country club membership to boot.
+He turns them all down for one that outbids his highest salary offer by 20%, then throws in a Mercedes, mortgage and country club membership to boot.

-There’s nothing uncommon about either this or his love of big money – just think how many books and films end with the hero or heroine becoming suddenly and wildly wealthy, or the way our media pays rapt attention to the world’s wealthiest celebrities and business people.
+There’s nothing uncommon about either this or his love of big money.
+Just think how many books and films end with the hero or heroine becoming suddenly and wildly wealthy, or the way the media pays rapt attention to wealthy celebs and business folk.

-McDeere gets his ‘happy ending’ at the start of the film, when he’s courted by America’s top law firms.
+McDeere gets his ‘happy ending’ at the start of the film – when he’s courted by America’s top law firms.

-In choosing money over credibility and principles, McDeere is fast-tracked into a moral nightmare when he discovers his firm deals in Mafia money.
+In choosing money over credibility and principles, McDeere is fast-tracked into a nightmare when he discovers his firm deals in Mafia money.

 Is Mitch the good guy?

-If it sounds as though McDeere gets his just desserts as a slippery lawyer, he kind of does.
+If it sounds as though McDeere gets his just desserts as a slippery tax lawyer, he kind of does.
 However, the film also reveals that McDeere has grown up in poverty, and is desperate to be free of it.

-Note how young woman they arrange to seduce Mitch feeds him a similar story of poverty and powerlessness.
-In both cases the end result is the same: entrapment.
+Note how young woman they pay to seduce Mitch feeds him a similar story of poverty and powerlessness.
+That’s his weak spot, and in both cases the end result is the same: entrapment.

 - McDeere’s mentor, Avery Tolar (Gene Hackman), does what he wants beyond the limits of satiety and propriety, from drinking at lunch to sleeping around.
-Both prove to be his undoing.
+Both prove to be his undoing

 - Through Sonny Capps we hear how the firm’s clients look for ways to not pay tax, or to launder dirty money.